-Guidelines A. Home School Agreement On entry to the school the children, parents and Head teacher are all invited to sign the home school agreement.
-Parents will be asked to acknowledge their support of this.
-The children are asked to try their best to follow our school values, which serves as a useful point of reference when dealing with poor or inappropriate behaviour.
-B. PSHE and Citizenship Children are reminded of the school's values in worships and in class each term.
+Children are reminded of the school's values in worships and in class each term.
 A deeper understanding and appreciation arises out of the discussions which take place in class-based lessons and R.E.
-These important times give children the opportunity to explore and experience the relevance of the issues for themselves.
+These important times, give children the opportunity to explore and experience the relevance of the issues for themselves.
 They can discuss and learn how to deal with situations, e.g. involving selfishness, aggression, unkindness and lack of consideration.
+Children with social communication difficulties may need extra support with understanding what is socially appropriate and how to behave in certain situations.

-During PSHE and Citizenship lessons, the children are encouraged to:
+During PSHE, RSHE and Citizenship lessons, the children are encouraged to: